-Joss Stone is an English singer famous for her R&B and blue-eyed soul style.
-She was born in Dover, a ferry port in southeast Kent, and grew up in Ashill, Devon.
+Famous for her R&B and blue-eyed soul style, we have Joss Stone.
+This talented singer-songwriter was born in Dover, a ferry port in southeast Kent, and grew up in Ashill, Devon.

 Stone found inspiration in the music of Aretha Franklin, and she soon began to develop a distinct style.
 Her impressive vocals led her to focus on singing competitions, and she started her career at age 13.